Young man sips coffee while using digital stylus on tablet.

 Make every payment on time

-Payment history plays a vital role in your credit score, so do your very best to avoid missing payments on any existing or new debt.
+Payment history has a big influence on your credit score, so do your very best to avoid missing payments on any existing or new debt.
 If you have a hard time remembering to pay your bill by the due date, you may utilize your credit card company’s online reminders or set reminders of your own.
 You may also consider setting up automatic payments if you have a set amount budgeted for debt repayment each month.

 It’s important to make at least the minimum payment on your debts each month.
 If you’re worried you won’t be able to afford it, you can contact your financial institution and talk with them about other options.
-While it’s important to not miss payments, avoid borrowing from high-interest lenders as this may ultimately compound your debt problems, rather than resolve them.
 Paying off a debt doesn’t remove your payment history from your credit record.
+But you can rebuild a positive credit history by making on-time payments moving forward.

 Understand your credit utilization ratio